Semi supervised GAN for smart microscopy, fast and data efficient cell cycle classification: Results

 \subsubsection{Classification Under Alternative Cell-Cycle Labels}

-\textbf{Nagao Binary Classification:} To assess generalisability beyond the Mitocheck dataset, we evaluated transfer learning on previously published microscopy datasets with alternative binary labelling schemes~\citep{nagao20}.
+\textbf{Nagao Binary Classification:} We also evaluated transfer learning on previously published microscopy datasets with alternative binary labelling schemes~\citep{nagao20}.
 Unlike Mitocheck, which primarily annotates mitotic stages, three datasets (HHG, RHC, and HHE) focus on G2 versus non-G2 classification, corresponding to a subphase-specific distinction within interphase.
 The Cilia dataset is biologically distinct, as it targets cilia-related status rather than cell-cycle phase, and was therefore considered as a complementary transfer task.

 The four binary datasets (HHG, Cilia, RHC, and HHE) were constructed by combining two fluorescence channels per sample.
 After augmentation, each dataset contained 1,857--2,234 images (Table~\ref{tab:dataset_image_counts}) and was split into \(\sim\)60/20/20 train/validation/test sets with near-balanced classes (48.7--51.3\%).
 Transfer-learning results are reported in Table~\ref{tab:per_class_metrics}.